brand

 A multi-phase neighbourhood driving long-term regeneration

-Bond Bryan were appointed by Berkeley Homes to support the delivery of key phases within this large-scale, mixed-use residential development, following the success of our involvement with the Royal Arsenal Riverside masterplan and other projects.
+Bond Bryan were appointed by Berkeley to support the delivery of several residential phases of a large-scale, mixed-use development known as Lombard Square, Plumstead, West Thamesmead, building on the success of our previous work at Royal Arsenal Riverside and other Berkeley projects.

-Bond Bryan’s primary involvement relates to Plot 1, a 374-home Build to Rent scheme delivered from RIBA stage 0 through to stage 6, encompassing both design and delivery.
-We have also provided technical input on Plots 8 and 9, which deliver Shared Ownership and private homes, where scope and tenure requirements differ.
+Bond Bryan’s involvement relates to Plot 1, a 379-home Build to Rent scheme which will be delivered from RIBA Stage 0 through 6.
+We have provided technical coordination and delivery through RIBA Stages 3-6 on Plot 8, comprising a mix of Shared Ownership and Private homes, with scope tailored to reflect differing tenure requirements and construction programmes.

 Value